Skip to main content

 Sound Tool#

-The sound demo and sound test are a great way to quickly experiment with different sounds and find values to plug into your game:
+The sound demo, sound test and IWAS are a great way to quickly experiment with different sounds and find values to plug into your game: